-Body language is a big part of your feminine image.
-In fact, it counts for over 50% of the impression you make on people.
+Your mannerisms and body language are a big part of your female image.
+In fact, they count for over 50% of the impression you make on people!

 Curves are a classic feminine feature.
 Beyond a bubbly booty and ample bosom, you can use your posture to enhance the curves of your body.
 Create an S-curve by putting your weight on one leg and pushing your hip out.